stanford-oval/cs294-homework-workdir/hw1/README.md

 ## Submit your device to Thingpedia
 Once you finished your `schema.tt` you can prepare your skill to upload to Thingpedia.

+First you will need to upload all the string set and entities under `$(your-folder-name)/parameter-datasets/` to Thingpedia.
+You can find the portal to upload them at [https://almond.stanford.edu/thingpedia/strings]() and [https://almond.stanford.edu/thingpedia/entities]().
+(we probably should recommend using command line tool for uploading?)

 To do so, simply run
 ```bash
 make skill-library.zip